hydroper/typescript-ftl/README.md

 ## Server Usage

 Usually, for server applications, set the `cleanUnusedAssets` option to `false` and clone the `FTL` object when necessary by invoking `ftl.clone();` to change the current locale.

+## API

+Currently no TypeDocs generated, but you can consult the API at: [index.d.ts](src/index.d.ts).